atomisthq/docs/docs/tutorials/create-rug-project.md

   <img src="../images/rug-project-creation-thread-start.png" alt="Rug project creation thread with Atomist" class="ss-x-small">
 </div>

 Type in a name for your new project and press `Enter`.
 A new repository with this name will be created, so the project name must be a valid GitHub repository name.

 <div class="ss-container">
   <img src="../images/create-rug-project-parameters.png" alt="Rug project parameters all set" class="ss-x-small">
 </div>

-Now click on "Generate project" and the Bot will create the project in a new GitHub repository, then confirm with a message similar to the following.
+Now click on "Generate project" and the Atomist Bot will create the project in a new GitHub repository, then confirm with a message similar to the following.

 <div class="ss-container">
   <img src="../images/rug-project-creation-response.png" alt="Rug project creation response from Atomist" class="ss-medium">